 Nope, it was all Gary; and then obviously, Lee’s solos.
 So, how weird was it to join a band that had 3/5 of its members leave?
 It wasn’t weird at all because it was just’I was the second one to join after the second guy left.
 This is rock n’ roll, people quit bands and join bands.
 It’s not the first time or the last time and I’m never surprised.
 It’s just the way it is.

-Well, despite all difficulties you had, you never lost your faith in this band?
+Well, despite all the difficulties you had, you never lost your faith in this band?

 How familiar you are with older Exodus albums?

-I just speak with Gary (Holt) and he said that there will be a new Exodus studio album coming out soon ?
+I just speak with Gary (Holt), and he said that there would be a new Exodus studio album coming out soon?